alt-research/mach-avs/README.md

 Operator sample configuration file can be found at [config-files/operator.yaml](config-files/operator.yaml).

-Operator can be run using the following"
+Operator can be run using the following:
 ```bash
 ./bin/mach-operator-signer --config <PATH_TO_CONFIG>
 ```
-Node operator client can be found in [operator].
+Node operator client can be found in [operator](operator/).
 For more information on how to run operator, check out our guide at [here](contracts/script/README.md)

 ## Mach AVS Verifier